Chatting With The Oracle #2: The AI That Doesn’t Know What Time It Is

 Without time, an agent can only react.
 It cannot initiate.

 This was an acceptable gap in 2022, when AI lives in a chat window.
-It is a meaningful gap in 2026, when AI means agents acting in the world.
+It is a meaningful gap in 2026, when AI means agents acting in the world, and when AI sales are still lagging behind expectation.

 (Don’t get me started on how bad those running agents were poorly constructed…)